THE WISDOM OF KNOWING YOU DON’T KNOW

 How Tarot Found Me

-I first encountered Tarot at a New Age bookstore in Austin, Texas.
+I first encountered Tarot in a New Age bookstore in Austin, Texas.
 I was young, curious, and hungry in the way a person gets hungry when they can’t quite name what’s missing.
-Looking back, what I most wanted—though I could not yet articulate it cleanly—was healing.
+Looking back, what I most wanted—though I couldn’t yet say it plainly—was healing.

-Part of my route toward healing was intellectual.
-I became a philosophy major.
-I wanted to understand what makes a life meaningful, what makes a life good, what makes a self coherent.
-Eventually I went on to graduate school, earned an advanced degree in philosophy, and taught college philosophy for eight years.
+Part of that search was intellectual.
+I became a philosophy major, then went on to graduate school, earned a master’s degree, and taught college philosophy for eight years.
+I was trying to understand what makes a life meaningful, what makes a life good, what makes a self coherent.

 That was more than thirty-five years ago.
 In 2003, I changed careers and became a Unitarian Universalist minister.
-Tarot did not disappear from my life.
-It deepened.
+Tarot didn’t disappear from my life; it deepened.
 I continued to use it as a tool for reflection, discernment, and honest self-encounter.

 If you walk away from this book unconvinced, skeptical, or indifferent: good.
 Think for yourself.
 Find your own way up the mountain.